 This event is part of the Wilton Park Dialogues on youth – Powering the Future.
 This series focuses on young people, creating a positive and action-oriented debate with emphasis on youth ambitions and opportunities in relation to employment, education, security and peace.

-This dialogue seeks to
+This conference seeks to:

 - Map out effective safeguards – what works, what doesn’t, and share case studies of change.